Władysław Gomułka: Rise to power

 In June 1956, violent worker protests broke out in Poznań.
 The worker riots were harshly suppressed and dozens of workers were killed.
-However, the Party leadership, which now included many reform-minded officials, recognized to some degree the validity of the protest participants' demands and took steps to placate the workers.
+However, the Party leadership, which now included many reform-minded officials, recognised to some degree the validity of the protest participants' demands and took steps to placate the workers.

 The reformers in the Party wanted a political rehabilitation of Gomułka and his return to the Party leadership.
 Gomułka insisted that he be given real power to implement further reforms.
 He wanted a replacement of some of the Party leaders, including the pro-Soviet Minister of Defense Konstantin Rokossovsky.

 The Soviet leadership viewed events in Poland with alarm.
 Simultaneously with Soviet troop movements deep into Poland, a high-level Soviet delegation flew to Warsaw.
 It was led by Nikita Khrushchev and included Anastas Mikoyan, Nikolai Bulganin, Vyacheslav Molotov, Lazar Kaganovich, Ivan Konev and others.
 Ochab and Gomułka made it clear that Polish forces would resist if Soviet troops advanced, but reassured the Soviets that the reforms were internal matters and that Poland had no intention of abandoning the communist bloc or its treaties with the Soviet Union.
 The Soviets yielded.

 Following the wishes of the majority of the Politburo members, First Secretary Ochab conceded and on 20 October the Central Committee brought Gomułka and several associates into the Politburo, removed others, and elected Gomułka as the first secretary of the Party.
 Gomułka, the former prisoner of the Stalinists, enjoyed wide popular support across the country, expressed by the participants of a massive street demonstration in Warsaw on 24 October.
 Seeing that Gomułka was popular with the Polish people, and given his insistence that he wanted to maintain the alliance with the Soviet Union and the presence of the Red Army in Poland, Khrushchev decided that Gomułka was a leader that Moscow could live with.